totuni/esp-studio-examplesII/EndtoEndExamples/matchlist_screening/README.md

 - watch_list: A Source window that ingests synthetic watch list data using the Lua connector.
 - data_quality: A Compute window that loads data quality functions from the SAS Quality Knowledge Base and performs identification and match code generation for the sender name.
 - prepare_list: A Compute window that loads data quality functions from the SAS Quality Knowledge Base and performs identification and match code generation for watch list items.
-- change_key: A Compute window that modifies the primary key of each event to enable a Left Join operation.
+- change_key: A Compute window that modifies the primary key of each event and builds an in-memory hash index to enable a left join operation.
 - lookup_sender: A Join window that performs a fuzzy lookup by matching the sender’s match code from the transaction stream against the watch list.

 ### Data_quality